opengeospatial/om-swg/iso_19156_issues/iso_19156_requirements.md

 This Requirements Class does not define any particular data encoding or transfer medium to use for implementing data exchange.

+*Figure 1: Abstract Observation Schema concepts.*

 ### X.1 Observation

 Add: Definition of the Observation concept and its associations

-*Figure 1: Context Diagram for Observation and its associated concepts.*

 *Table 1: Observation attributes*